Multi-Scale Fusion for Object Representation: Proposed Method

 \subsection{Naive Multi-Scale Training}

-In images or videos, there can be objects of different pattern sizes due to their original sizes and distances to the imaging point; On the other hand, however, models processing them usually have their best-at scales of visual patterns because of the non-uniform object size distribution of their training data.
-An effective solution is \textit{image pyramid} \citep{adelson1984imagepyramid}, which resizes the input into different sizes for parallel processing via the model.
-During training, these naive multi-scale representations make the pattern scale distribution more uniform; during testing, this ensures different size objects fall within the model's comfort zone.
+There can be objects of different sizes in images or videos, while models usually have best-at patterns scales due to non-uniform data distributions.
+This makes \textit{image pyramid} \citep{adelson1984imagepyramid} an effective technique, where the input is resized into different sizes and processed in parallel.
+Such multi-scale representations make the pattern scale distribution more uniform for training, and ensures different sized objects to fall within models' comfort zone for testing.